 What's that coming over the hill?

 What's the best Monster Hunter of all time?
-In a series where half of the titles have the word 'Ultimate' fixed on the end, it can be a difficult decision to make.
-We're not averse to difficult decisions though, so we've taken it upon ourselves to rank every single Monster Hunter game (yes, in a departure from our...
+In a series where half of the titles have the word 'Ultimate' fixed on the end, it can be a difficult question to answer.
+We're not averse to difficult decisions, though, so we've taken it upon ourselves to rank every single Monster Hunter game (yes, in a departure from...

 About The Game